Final coronavirus stimulus bill omits several Pelosi wish list items, as vote appears imminent

 "What's not in the Senate's bipartisan coronavirus bill: Pelosi's outrageous wish list," wrote GOP national spokesperson Elizabeth Harrington.
 "0 mentions of 'diversity.'
 0 mentions of 'emissions.'
 0 mentions of 'early voting.'
 0 mentions of 'climate change.'
 Good!"

+At the same time, the bill satisfied some Democrat policy goals.
+Page 524 of the bill text indicates that many businesses that take a government loan would be obligated to remain neutral in any "union organizing effort" during the loan -- a major giveaway to unions.
+Affected businesses would have between 500 and 10,000 employees.

-In the final bill text, $25 million would still be allocated for the John F. Kennedy Center for the Performing Arts in Washington, D.C.
+Also in the final bill text, $25 million would still be allocated for the John F. Kennedy Center for the Performing Arts in Washington, D.C.
 President Trump, speaking at the White House coronavirus briefing earlier Wednesday, said that he understood the provision was necessary because Democrats demanded some concessions in order to get the stimulus bill passed.

 Pelosi was the first to demand the money in her own bill, which Republicans said was full of unseemly payouts for well-connected special interests at a time of national crisis.